Lamu Environment Foundation

 Who We Are

-Lamu Environment Foundation (LEF) was established in 2021 and raises funds from individuals and businesses to support grassroots environmental and conservation projects across Lamu County, Kenya.
+Lamu Environment Foundation (LEF) was established in 2021 and raises funds from individuals and businesses to support locally led environmental conservation to protect, preserve and restore Lamu County, Kenya now, and for the future.

 Lamu County on the Northern Coast of Kenya boasts over 130km of coastline and varied ecosystems, including, mangrove forests, seagrass beds, coral reefs, vast forests, savannahs hosting wildlife including lions, giraffes, buffalo, leopard, zebra and an archipelago of over 60 islands.
 This combination of beautiful natural landscapes, varied species and diverse terrestrial and marine ecosystems makes Lamu a key tourist destination.